CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ### MPI.jl
-We can use MPI for multi-node parallel computing in Julia on Puhti and Mahti using the `MPI.jl` package.
+We can use MPI for multi-node parallel computing in Julia on Puhti, Mahti and LUMI using the `MPI.jl` package.
 For programming, we recommend reading the [MPI.jl documentation](https://juliaparallel.org/MPI.jl/stable/).
-We have installed MPI.jl, which uses the local OpenMPI installation, in the shared environment.
+We have installed MPI.jl, which uses the local MPI installation, in the shared environment.
 We recommend you use the version in the shared environment because we have tested it.
 You can find the version by activating the shared environment and running `Pkg.status` as follows: